From the Archive: 7 Images that were Cut from Politics, Partnerships, & Power

 Photo courtesy of Library of Congress, Farm Security Administration/ Office of War Information Photograph Collection

 Vice-President Henry A. Wallace and other members of Congress pose while donating books to the armed forces for the 1942 Victory Book Campaign.
 Representative Ralph Church of Illinois is on the far left, and is pictured with Sergeant Dale Isley of Fort Myer, Virginia; Mr. Wallace; Senator Alben Barkley of Kentucky; and Representative Adolph Sabath of Illinois.
 The soldier in the center is Corporal Frank York of Fort Myer, Virginia.
-While an interesting photograph, and a commendable deed from our book’s subject Ralph Church, there’s many people present here, and Ralph is not the star.
+While an interesting photograph, and a commendable deed from our book’s subject Ralph Church, there are so many people present, and Ralph is not the star.
 The picture doesn’t clearly scale smaller, and this was not a significant enough moment for Ralph’s life or career.

 Photo courtesy of Library of Congress, Bain News Service photograph collection